drejohnson/reason-react-starter/README.md

 # ReasonReact Starter

-> A starter for building universal web apps with ReactReason.
+> A starter for building universal web apps with ReasonReact.

 ## Features